 If you’re trying to boost your ACT score, the English section is the easiest to tackle.
 Here’s why: there is only a handful of technical grammar content covered and there are really only a handful of rhetorical skills covered.

 Imagine that the math section only covered 20 kinds of questions.
 Sure, they could ask the question in a difficult way, use complicated fractions, or maybe word the question in a way that makes you a little less certain what to do or word the answers so you’re a little unsure–but it would still be a question from one of only 20 topics!
-This is what the English section is like.
+This is what the ACT English section is like.

-So How Do I Work This Section?
+So How Do I Work the ACT English Section?

-So if you can figure out what your weak areas are and improve them, then it doesn’t matter what the passage is about or what the particulars of the sentence are; if they’re asking you a sentence about say, comma use, and you now understand how to use a comma, then you will get it right!
+If you can figure out what your weak areas are and improve them, then it doesn’t matter what the passage is about or what the particulars of the sentence are; if they’re asking you a sentence about say, comma use, and you now understand how to use a comma, then you will get it right!

 While it may seem that the rhetorical skills questions are more unpredictable, this is not true.
 They are just as predictable.
 If they ask you a question about logical order, then you just need to figure out three things: which sentence comes first, or which sentence comes last, or which two sentences have to go in a particular order.
 Often you only need to determine one of these in order to eliminate enough answer choices to find the correct answer!